 1 Develop a viable research question with a supporting aim and objectives that demonstrates rigour and is ethically sound.
-2 Search literature relating to the proposed research topic in a systematic manner (using an extensive range of academically recognised sources).
-Synthesise and critically evaluate the literature to produce a narrative collating the review findings in support of a specific research question.
+2 Search literature relating to the proposed research topic in a systematic manner and synthesise and critically evaluate the literature to produce a narrative collating the review findings in support of a specific research question.
 3 Develop, outline and work within a comprehensive research framework which integrates relevant research methodologies; research design; research quality measures and any ethical issues related to the research.
-4 Analyse empirical data in a critical manner appropriate to the methodology outlined (i.e. in line with the type(s) of data, sampling strategy and research philosophy) and present the results/findings in an appropriate format.
-5 Synthesise the research findings, present emergent conclusions and propose strategic recommendations of relevance to practitioners and academics.
+4 Analyse data in a critical manner appropriate to the methodology outlined and present and review the results/findings in an appropriate format.
+5 Synthesise the research findings, and propose strategic recommendations of relevance to both practitioners and academics.